 Below is a brief update on several Rx-360 Working Groups:

-The External Relations Working Group continues to provide regular updates to the pharmaceutical, supply chain and regulatory communities with information on Rx-360’s activities.
-Rx-360 continues to attract new members.
-The Working Group is organizing presentations/booths at several upcoming conferences.
+The External Relations/Regulatory Affairs Working Group continues to provide regular updates to the pharmaceutical, supply chain and regulatory communities with information on Rx-360’s activities.
+The Rx-360 Membership Committee continues to attract new members.

 The Supply Chain Security Working Group continues to drive the agenda around improving the security of the global pharmaceutical supply chain.
 A number of whitepapers have been published in 2013 that deal with key issues in this area:

 The group has launched three new efforts: (i) An upstream supply chain security threats working group; (ii) a cargo theft in high-risk areas working group; and (iii) a security-related, data-sharing feasibility group, all of which are actively meeting via teleconference.
 The committee also initiated a small group to address education for healthcare providers, which includes participation from FDA.
 Their educational materials and efforts have received positive feedback from stakeholders.
 Committee members continue to participate in international conferences to educate and inform on supply chain security issues and Rx-360 efforts in this area, including the recent PDA/FDA supply chain conference on 4 June.
 The Committee is also providing input into the formation of an Rx-360 Asia group, which will initially focus on supply chain security topics.

 Ad Hoc Group | In September 2012, Rx-360 formed an ad hoc group focused on the Falsified Medicines Directive and API Importation into the European Union.
 The group has produced the following deliverables: 1) an Rx-360 Memorandum providing background information on the EU GMP Part 3 changes, which has been posted to the Rx-360 website, and 2) an educational webinar on the topic, which attracted 140 attendees and can be viewed online.